Documentation on MQL5: Compare / Standard Library

 Return Value

-Returns a number that expresses the ratio of the two compared values:
+Returns a number that expresses the ratio of the current and passed key-value pairs:

-- if the result is less than zero, x is less than y (x<y)
+- if the result is less than zero, the current key/value pair is less than the passed one

-- if the result is equal to zero, x is equal to y (x=y)
+- if the result is zero, the current key/value pair is equal to than the passed one

-- if the result is greater than zero, x is greater than y (x>y)
+- if the result is greater than zero, the current key/value pair is greater than the passed one

 Note